News post 13: Lots of small things, mostly cleaning up Sherman drawings.

 Enlisted Men: 709

-One final thing to keep in mind about these TO&Es, is they are an ideal, or full strength unit.
-Once in combat, and sometimes even before, because of shortages of items, vehicles or people, any given tank battalion might be missing several people or vehicles.
-Once the unit was in combat, and usually they wouldn’t be deployed unless they were pretty close to their authorized strength, combat losses would be replaced based on the replacements in depots on hand, as would vehicles.
-Plus, at any given time several tanks, halftracks or trucks
+One final thing to keep in mind about these TO&Es, is they are for an ideal, or full-strength unit.
+Once in combat, and sometimes even before, because of shortages of items, vehicles, or people, any given tank battalion might be missing several people or vehicles.
+Once the unit was in combat, and usually, they wouldn’t be deployed unless they were pretty close to their authorized strength, combat losses would be replaced based on the replacements in depots on hand, as would vehicles.
+Plus, at any given time several tanks, halftracks or trucks, but if the items were not in depots, they went without until they were.
+The same with men, and once in combat, they would almost never have a full complement of officers and men.

 Sources: The 100thwwII.org websites page on the 784st TD, Armored Thunderbolt, US Tank and Tank Destroyer Battalions in the ETO 1944-45 by Zaloga, Yeide’s TD and two separate tank battalion books, Sherman by Hunnicutt, Combat Lessons, The Rank and file, what they do and how they are doing it 1-7, and 9.
 The Sherman Minutia Site, Son of a Sherman by Stansell and Laughlin, M4 Sherman tank at war by Green, Tanks are a Might Fine Thing by Stout, the Lone Sentry, TM9-731B M4A2, TM9-750M3, TM9-752 M4A3, TM9-754 M4A4, TM9-759 M4A3, TFKSM 17-3-2 Armor in Battle, FM17-12 Tank Gunnery, FM17-15 Combat Practice firing, FM17-30 The Tank Platoon 42, FM17-32 The Tank Company medium and light, FM17-33 The Armored Battalion, FM17-67 Crew Drill and Service of the Piece M4 Series, Another River, another town by Irwin